hjcian/urlshortener-python/README.md

 ## System APIs
 ### /shortenURL
-- shorten the given URL, return a token to frontend fir further use
+- shorten the given URL, return a token to frontend for further use

 ```shell
 curl --request POST \